Fede-stack/federicoravenda.github.io/_pages/hobbies.md

       </g>
     </svg>

-    <p class="hb-lead">I spent high school reading Murakami and picturing Japan.
-In 2024 I got the opportunity to live in Tokyo for four months as a visiting researcher at NII, and <b>the city is better than the one I had imagined</b>.</p>
+    <p class="hb-lead">I spent high school reading <b>Murakami</b> and picturing Japan.
+In 2024 I got the opportunity to live in Tokyo for four months as a visiting researcher at NII, and <b>the city is even better than the one I had imagined through Murakami's lens. </b>.</p>

     <div class="hb-polaroids">
       <figure class="hb-polaroid">